oslab-swrc/timestone_optimized_btree/README.md

 # timestone_optimized_btree

-This repository provide the header file of btree to which timestone is applied.
+This repository provide the algorithm of btree to which timestone is applied.

 It is provided under the terms of Apache 2.0 License